rad182/potential/github/workflow.md

 ![](pr_example.png)

 This means that @artsyengineer will look over our code and comment on any code that will need to be changed before the branch is appropriate for merging.
-As well, Github will start running the respective repositories Continuous Integration test suites against your new code and tell you if causes any tests on the server to fail, in which case further code revisions will also be necessary.
+As well, GitHub will start running the respective repositories Continuous Integration test suites against your new code and tell you if causes any tests on the server to fail, in which case further code revisions will also be necessary.